Start Page Update list

 Squeezecenter

-The squeezebox - squeezecenter is a small box which is a LAN / WIFI router which pulls the data from whatever storage (PC, MAC or RAID) - and converts it to Audio (analog RCA or digital SP/DIF)
+The squeezebox Duet - is a small box which is a LAN / WIFI router which pulls the data from whatever storage (PC, MAC or RAID) - and converts it to Audio (analog RCA or digital SP/DIF)

 It is gonna take some time before we will put all our CDs on hard drive - months perhaps.
 Bu we do it once in a lifetime.
 I found it to be the best pocketmoney job for the kids.

 I listened once to the basic Squeezebox at audiophile friend's Richard W and it was connected to Audionote DAC3,1 and sounded absolutely fantastic so I konw it is possible.
 I have no knowledge if his squeezebox was tweaked or stock.
 I assume it was stock.
 There was absolutely not a trace of sonic compromise compared to CD transport.
-The dog on Roger waters' Amused to Death still barked behind my head.
+The dog on Roger Waters' Amused to Death still barked behind my head.

 THE big question is - will my S-B play halfway decent music?
 Can we sacrifice our precious CD players ?